 Mainstreaming the Ontario Renewable Energy Program within the Municipal and Private Sectors

-The project aims to support the application of sustainable energy policies and technologies in the development of the renewable energy market in Ontario.
-The activity is also aimed at expanding public knowledge about existing renewable energy programs and training graduate students on knowledge mobilization techniques focused on sustainable energy issues.
+The project aimed to support the application of sustainable energy policies and technologies in the development of the renewable energy market in Ontario.
+The activity also aimed at expanding public knowledge about existing renewable energy programs and training graduate students on knowledge mobilization techniques focused on sustainable energy issues.

 Memory, Urban Violence and Performance in Jamaica

-SSHRC2008-2011 The research aims to document ways in which communities perform their responses to violence in practices of remembering and forgetting.
-It will also review these performances against official responses to national inquiries and media reports, as well as analyze the relationship between performed practices of remembering and forgetting in the reproduction of urban violence
+The research aimed to document ways in which communities perform their responses to violence in practices of remembering and forgetting.
+It also reviewed these performances against official responses to national inquiries and media reports, as well as analyzed the relationship between performed practices of remembering and forgetting in the reproduction of urban violence.

 Modeling Forest Fires and Area Burned for Sustainable Forest Management

-NSERC2008-2012 The research aims to provide an improved understanding of fire activity under climate change and fire suspension as well as to contribute to a more informed decision making-processes for sustainable development in forest management.
+The research aimed to provide an improved understanding of fire activity under climate change and fire suspension as well as to contribute to a more informed decision making-processes for sustainable development in forest management.

 Normative Application for Ecological Economics and the Tools for Its Assessment

-SSHRC-McGill subgrant2010-2012 The research examines the relationship between complexity and ethics within the general framework of the moral foundations of ecological economics.
-The project will update and extend the macroeconomic model LowGrow, including re-specification and/or re-estimation of equations with a capacity to represent Canada’s ‘fair’ share of planetary boundaries, disaggregation of investment, and explicit representation of the financial sector.
+The research examined the relationship between complexity and ethics within the general framework of the moral foundations of ecological economics.
+The project extended the macroeconomic model LowGrow, including re-specification and/or re-estimation of equations with a capacity to represent Canada’s ‘fair’ share of planetary boundaries, disaggregation of investment, and explicit representation of the financial sector.

 Particulate Organic Carbon (POC) Formation and Phosphorus/Iron Supply Ratios Along pH and Trophic Gradients in Lakes

-SSHRC2001-2013 This is an extended research project on particulate organic carbon formation and production of labile iron in boreal streams to a broader range of lake and stream types along trophic and pH gradients.
-The project is intended to provide critical biogeochemical information that is directly relevant to climate change scientists, freshwater ecologists and environmental managers (Wikimedia Commons file photo).
+This is an extended research project on particulate organic carbon formation and production of labile iron in boreal streams to a broader range of lake and stream types along trophic and pH gradients.
+The project is intended to provide critical biogeochemical information that is directly relevant to climate change scientists, freshwater ecologists and environmental managers.